-Fuels management activities assists in accomplishing land use and resource management goals and objectives.
+Fuels management activities assist in accomplishing land use and resource management goals and objectives.
 Fuels treatments may be necessary in areas where the objective is to exclude or restrict wildfires to improve the effectiveness of fire management programs, the efficiency of wildfire suppression efforts, or to achieve desired resource and land management conditions.
 Projects may also be developed and implemented in support of scientific research.
 Each project is approved and funded on a case-by-case basis and available funding varies annually.

-Agencies follow their individual policies and guidelines when developing fuel management projects.
-Fuels projects, funding, and planning requirements are agency-specific; however, some aspects of fuels management are addressed at an interagency level.
+Fuels projects, funding, and planning requirements are developed based on agency-specific policies and guidelines; however, some aspects of fuels management are addressed at an interagency level.
 Ideally, large prescribed fire projects are implemented and coordinated between agencies to minimized public impacts and maximize the efficient use of available resources.
-Fuels treatment projects including prescribed fires require agencyspecific reviews and approvals.
+Fuels treatment projects, including prescribed fires, require agency-specific reviews and approvals.